 If you’re searching for a new job, you must be ready for an interview via video.
 More than 63 percent of human resources managers stated their company often conducts employment interviews via video, up from just 14 percent one year ago.
 So how can you ensure you impress the hiring manager via webcam?
 Check out these tips:

-If you have never participated in a video interview, you can avoid embarrassing mistakes by taking a test run.
+If you have never participated in a video interview, you can avoid embarrassing mistakes by taking a test run on a video interview software.
 Ask a friend to be your interviewer.
 Then take half an hour to practice answering questions over Skype.
 This practice can calm nerves, address technical issues (like bad sound quality), and remove potential distractions (like the poster on the wall behind you).

 — Alan Carniol, Interview Success Formula